GC IMAGE - GC Image LCxLC Edition - User Guide 2024R2

 5. Save the processed chromatogram and related metadata.

 The following figures illustrate each of these steps.
-Later sections of the GC Image LCxLC Edition Users' Guide describe these and other operations in greater detail.
+Later sections of the GC Image LCxLC Edition User Guide describe these and other operations in greater detail.

 Step 1a: Click the Import Image button on the tool bar (a tool tip is shown) or select File -> Import Image from the menu.